menu icon

 • Add Embellishments: Try adding beads or embroidery for extra flair.

-🧵Pattern FAQs
+๐ŸงตPattern FAQs

-Can I use plush yarn for this?
+Can I use plush yarn for the moon granny square pattern?

 Absolutely!
 In fact, if you use super chunky blanket yarn you can probably make a pillow from just 1 square for each side.